ukff/kyma-environment-broker/docs/contributor/05-10-e2e_tests.md

 ## CI Pipelines

-The tests are run once per day at 01:05 by the given Prow jobs:
+The tests are run once per day at 01:05 by the given ProwJobs:
 - `skr-azure-integration-dev` - SKR test
 - `skr-azure-lite-integration-dev` - SKR test
 - `skr-trial-integration-dev` - SKR test